OfferZen-Community/developer-mentoring/docs/community-resources/example-goals.md

 - **SPECIFIC** - I want to be working at an intermediate level as a Front-End Developer and professional.

-- **MEASURABLE** - I want to use my mentoring journey to create a stronger skillset (both soft skills and technical skills).
+- **MEASURABLE** - I want to use my mentoring journey to create a stronger skill set (both soft skills and technical skills).

 - **ACHIEVABLE** - I will learn tools to combat overthinking, disorganisation, and bottlenecks that might be limiting my productivity.

 - **REALISTIC** - I will implement these strategies on my Kanban Board.
 The goal is to decrease time-to-completion on my tasks.

-- **TIMEBOUND** - 12 Weeks; in this period I will revamp my CV, LinkedIn, and Portfolio in order to grow my network and *thrive*.
+- **TIME-BOUND** - 12 Weeks; in this period I will revamp my CV, LinkedIn, and Portfolio in order to grow my network and *thrive*.